History of the

 the First Miss Deaf Utah in 1979

-The committee held meetings at various locations, which included the Salt Lake County council chambers, St. Benedict's Hospital in Ogden's conference rooms, and Murray's Copper Mountain Mental Health Center.
-Later, the group met regularly at the Utah Community Center for the Deaf in Bountiful, Utah, and then at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing in Taylorsville, Utah.
+Over the years, the committee met at various locations, including Salt Lake County council chambers, the professional setting of St. Benedict's Hospital in Ogden's conference rooms, and Murray's Copper Mountain Mental Health Center.
+Later, the committee met on a regular basis in the Utah Community Center for the Deaf in Bountiful, Utah (The Miss Deaf Utah Story, 1983).
+They also met at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing in Taylorsville, Utah.

-Most contestants were younger at the time, having recently graduated from high school.
-Additionally, the rubella epidemic caused many of them to become deaf (The Miss Deaf Utah Story).
-MDUP fundraisers raised funds for the Miss Deaf Utah pageant, helping to cover all expenses for Miss Deaf Utah, her chaperone, and the scholarship fund (The Miss Deaf Utah Story).
+Most contestants were recent high school graduates.
+At the time, the rubella outbreak had a significant impact, leading many people to become deaf.
+Despite challenges, the MDUP fundraisers successfully raised funds for the pageant, covering expenses for Miss Deaf Utah, her chaperone, and the scholarship fund (The Miss Deaf Utah Story, 1983).

-The Utah Association for the Deaf honored Eleanor Kay Kinner with a Presidential Award in 1995 for her work as MDUP State Director for two pageants.
+In a moment of well-deserved recognition, the Utah Association for the Deaf honored Eleanor Kay Kinner Curtis with a Presidential Award in 1995 for her exceptional work as MDUP State Director for two pageants.
+Her dedication and contributions to the pageant were truly commendable.

-Most contestants were younger at the time, having recently graduated from high school.
-Additionally, the rubella epidemic caused many of them to become deaf (The Miss Deaf Utah Story).
-MDUP fundraisers raised funds for the Miss Deaf Utah pageant, helping to cover all expenses for Miss Deaf Utah, her chaperone, and the scholarship fund (The Miss Deaf Utah Story).
+Most contestants were recent high school graduates.
+At the time, the rubella outbreak had a significant impact, leading many people to become deaf.
+Despite challenges, the MDUP fundraisers successfully raised funds for the pageant, covering expenses for Miss Deaf Utah, her chaperone, and the scholarship fund (The Miss Deaf Utah Story, 1983).

-The Utah Association for the Deaf honored Eleanor Kay Kinner with a Presidential Award in 1995 for her work as MDUP State Director for two pageants.
+In a moment of well-deserved recognition, the Utah Association for the Deaf honored Eleanor Kay Kinner Curtis with a Presidential Award in 1995 for her exceptional work as MDUP State Director for two pageants.
+Her dedication and contributions to the pageant were truly commendable.

 Shirley Snow, the longest-serving State Director